 Section 301, also known as 301 China, is an increased tariff put on goods imported from China into the U.S. For the time being, Section 321 actually overrides Section 301, but it’s an important restriction to be aware of if you regularly import goods from China, as things can change.

 This is an important one to flag to your couriers, as you can only make one tax-exempt import per day.
 If you make more than one daily claim, you may face serious penalties – $5,000 in serious penalties in some cases.
-Make sure your logistics partner isn’t claiming Section 321 numerous times per day.
+Make sure your 3PL provider isn’t claiming Section 321 numerous times per day.

-They say that a dollar saved is a dollar earned, and saving on shipping costs is a great way to save!
-That’s why Section 321 and the de minimis amount being bumped can be a gamechanger for ecommerce businesses.
+They say that a dollar saved is a dollar earned, and saving on shipping costs is a great way to save.
+That’s why Section 321 fulfillment and the de minimis increase can be a game-changer for brands.

 Either you can enter a new market at a much more affordable shipping cost, or you can save on the shipping you’re already doing.
 Both options are a win.